EDCD/EDDI/README.md

   * Ship fuel tank cost (decimal): the purchase cost of the fuel tank
   * Ship fuel tank value (decimal): the undiscounted cost of the fuel tank
   * Ship fuel tank discount (decimal): the percentage discount of the purchased fuel tank against the undiscounted cost
+  * Ship fuel tank capacity (decimal): the capacity of the fuel tank

 ###Current system values